 Crystal structure of SARS-CoV-2 nucleocapsid protein RNA binding domain reveals potential unique drug targeting sites.Kang, S., Yang, M., Hong, Z., Zhang, L., Huang, Z., Chen, X., He, S., Zhou, Z., Zhou, Z., Chen, Q., Yan, Y., Zhang, C., Shan, H., Chen, S.

 - PubMed: 32363136

 - PubMed Abstract:

-The outbreak of coronavirus disease (COVID-19) caused by SARS-CoV-2 virus continually led to worldwide human infections and deaths.
+The outbreak of coronavirus disease (COVID-19) caused by SARS-CoV-2 virus continually lead to worldwide human infections and deaths.
 Currently, there is no specific viral protein-targeted therapeutics.
-Viral nucleocapsid protein is a potential antivir ...
+Viral nucleocapsid protein is a potential antiviral ...